 Sci-Fi and VR Reference

 For those who don’t know me, I am into virtual reality (VR).
-I own several headsets: Oculus DK1, DK2, Rift, and (2) Gear VR headset which use my mobile phone.
+I own several headsets: Oculus DK1, DK2, Rift, and (2) Gear VR headsets which I use with my mobile phone.
 I also am into Unreal Engine 4 from Epic Games and have built several demonstrations and have even given SQL presentations using that video game engine.
 While what I have done has been pretty simple to date, things are about to go to a whole new level 🙂

 The Diamond Age has a concept in it known as a ractor.
 This ractor is a human actor but their voice and movements have been altered into an avatar which interacts with a young girl.
 The ractor grows up with the girl as she becomes an adult.